r-andy79/issue-tracker-project/README.md

 To create a new ticket, user needs to click 'New Ticket' option from the menu and fulfill the form specifying ticket's subject, type (bug or feature) and providing a description of an issue or a new functionality suggestion,

+- [x] edit a ticket

+Tickets can be edited by author and administrator.
+This can be done by clicking 'Edit' button in ticket detailed view.

 - [x] comment a ticket

+To add a comment, user needs to click 'Comment' button in ticket detailed view.

 - [x] vote bug ticket

+To vote for a bug, user needs to click 'Vote' button in ticket detailed view.

 - [x] make payment for feature ticket

+To make a payment, user needs to click 'Pay' button in a specific feature ticket view, which opens payment template, where user can enter credit card details (please use test card number: 4242 4242 4242 4242 and do NOT enter your valid card details), select an amount that he/she wishes to contribute and submit the payment.
+Once the button has been clicked, it gets disabled to prevent from clicking it more than once.
+Also, payment will not be accepted if ticket status had been changed to 'Completed'.

-- [x] view a profile
+- [x] view user's profile

+User can view his/her profile page by clicking 'User profile' link from the menu.

 - [x] receive a notification email, once the ticket status has changed

+Ticket author will receive an email informing of the ticket status change, so he/she will stay up-to-date with the work progress on their tickets.

 Available to administrator/developer:
 - [x] changing tickets' statuses

+This functionality can be accessed by clicking 'Tickets management' link from the menu and 'Bug Tickets' or 'Feature tickets' subsequently.
+The tickets are sorted by votes total (bugs) and payments total (features).
+Beside this Administrator can see who is the author of the ticket, what is the ticket's current status and when it was created.
+Tickets can also be filtered based on their status.Administrator is able to change statuses of the tickets that are being currently worked on.

 Tickets can be administered by a user with admin privileges and the panel can be accessed from the menu by clicking 'Tickets Management' from the menu (this option will not appear for guest or logged in users that do not have superuser rights).
-Once the admin panel is open the tickets can be accessed by clicking 'Bug Tickets' or 'Feature Tickets' links.
+Once the admin panel is open, the tickets can be accessed by clicking 'Bug Tickets' or 'Feature Tickets' links.
 The tickets are sorted by votes (bugs) or payments total (features).
+There is also a filter available, that allows to filter the tickets based on their status.
 This is to help developer to determine which bug / feature should be worked on as first.

+Functionalities left to implement:

+- [ ] - pagination

 ## Technologies Used
 - [Python](https://www.python.org/) - used for general-purpose programming and writing the logic of the application,